arqgroup-IsaacAsamoah/theory-of-everything/readme.md

 # theory-of-everything
-As many stastical learning methods I can manage, implemented from scratch.
+As many statistical learning methods I can manage, implemented from scratch.